 How to get around St. Johann im Pongau

 If you don’t have a car, a bus network connects attractions around town, so be sure to get details from your accommodation provider on timetables and best routes.
-Many of the hiking routes start within the city centre, which is where the Tourism Office is based.
+Many hiking routes start in the city centre, where the Tourism Office is based.

 Where to Stay in St. Johann